 Identify What "Bad For You" Means

 Sometimes, you are very aware that you are in an unhealthy relationship.
 If your partner has either physically or emotionally abused you, I'll remind you that someone who loves you shouldn't hurt you.
-Violence does not make it easier to leave a partner, but it's extremely important that you speak to a trusted family member or friend as soon as possible.
+Physical abuse does not make it easier to leave a partner, but it's extremely important that you speak to a trusted family member or friend as soon as possible.
 (The National Domestic Hotline is a great resource.)

 "A bad person is someone who endangers your and your family's health and welfare and who doesn't respect you," explains Masini.
 Even if the behavior is not abusive, you could be with someone who constantly shuts you down, or expects you to make compromises for them.
 "A bad person is someone who creates a life that's worse for you with them than it is without them," Masini adds.
 "A bad person is someone who puts your interests at risk."